ravimohan1991/KarmaEngine/README.md

 Building and Developing
 -----------------------
 ### Windows ###
 On Windows use Visual Studio 2017 or higher.
-Click on ``` GenerateProjects.bat ``` and that will prepare VS solution in the root directory.
+Double click on ``` GenerateProjects.bat ``` and that will prepare VS solution in the root directory.

 ### Linux ###
-Karma has be developed and tested on Ubuntu 16.04 but should work on any linux platform.
+Karma has been developed and tested on Ubuntu 16.04 but should work on any linux platform.
 To build the binaries go to the repository directory and type
 ```
 vendor/bin/Premake/Linux/premake5 gmake
 make